The best places to see London's New Year's Eve fireworks

 People are looking ahead to one of the biggest nights of the year, as they plan their New Year's Eve experience in London.

 The highlight of the much-anticipated evening is of course the midnight firework display, widely regarded as one of the best in the world.

-Hundreds of thousands of people will flock to Central London on the evening to catch a glimpse of the show and we are keen to ensure everyone gets a great view as they welcome in 2019.
+Hundreds of thousands of people will flock to central London on the evening to catch a glimpse of the show and we are keen to ensure everyone gets a great view as they welcome in 2020.

 There are plenty of locations to get a prime, unobstructed view, but contrary to popular belief this does not include Tower Bridge.

 There are plenty of other options throughout the capital, however.
-Official tickets for the show from London City Hall are now sold out for all areas, including around the London Eye and Victoria Embankment to Temple Avenue.
+Official tickets for the show from London City Hall will soon be available, including around the London Eye and Victoria Embankment to Temple Avenue.
 For those intent on watching from a bridge, tickets are also on sale to view from Waterloo Bridge.

-If you're looking for a truly unforgettable way to see in the new year, there's also still time to combine the fireworks with a fine dining experience and first-class entertainment by joining us on board P.S.
-Elizabethan for our only ticketed event of the year.
+However, if you are looking for a truly unforgettable way to see in the new year, why not combine the fireworks with a fine dining experience and first-class entertainment by joining us on board PS Elizabethan for our only ticketed event of the year?
 Tickets include a five-hour cruise on the Thames and a sensational view of the midnight fireworks display.
 More information on the evening can be found here.
 Please contact us today for more information if you would like to secure your group's place for this wonderful evening.